EARLY R75/5 BING CV CARBURETORS; problems, including idle problems.

 spring on the slide, will smooth the idle transition at the 1/8th

 to 1/2 throttle movement.
-Tom said that the shorter,
+The shorter,

 earlier spring, used on the 40 mm Bing CV carbs, was